What is LLLT?

-There has been a lot of discussion about the best method to quantify LLLT dosage.
+There has been a lot of discussion about the best method to quantify PBM dosage.

 However, it is my opinion that: